Carlo Maria Martini: Catholic schools

 Martini was a stringent supporter of Catholic schools and many times he spoke in favour of state contribution to Catholic schools.
 He said that one hour a week of teaching of Catholic religion in the Italian high school was not enough and the time dedicated to religious teaching in the school had to be increased.

 Homosexuality

 In his book Credere e conoscere, published shortly before his death, Martini stated: "I disagree with the positions of those in the Church that take issue with civil unions ...
-It is not bad, instead of casual sex between men, that two people have a certain stability" and that the "state could recognize them."
+It is not bad, instead of casual sex between men, that two people have a certain stability" and that the "state could recognize them".
 Although he stated his belief that "the homosexual couple, as such, can never be totally equated to a marriage", he also said that he could understand (although not necessarily approve of) gay pride parades when they support the need for self-affirmation.

 Portrayal in popular culture

 Martini's role in the 2005 papal conclave was portrayed by Achille Brugnini in the 2019 Netflix biographical film The Two Popes.
+His reputation as a leading contender for Pope only for support to not materialize at the papal conclave also inspired the character Aldo Bellini in Robert Harris' 2016 novel Conclave.